This is just a tiny taste of what we have to offer. Welcome to retail therapy for the discerning!

 Shopping in the cities of Wales doesn’t necessarily mean traipsing around large department stores and high street giants.
 Of course, they’re all there, but so too are a host of independent, quirky and unique shops too.
 Swansea also has a lot to offer keen shoppers.
 Swansea indoor Market is the biggest indoor market in Wales, home to over 100 stalls.
 Where better to sample a range of internationally renowned Welsh delicacies, including laverbread, Welsh cakes and cockles from the tidal Penclawdd Sands?
 The fresh fish here is especially good, as are the Gower vegetables and locally-reared lamb and beef.

 Over in Cardiff, head to the six historic Edwardian and Victorian arcades.
-Head to the Castle Quarter and the Morgan Quarter to shop for everything from traditional Welsh textiles and love spoons at the various Welsh goods shops to board games at Rules of Play or music at Spillers Records (est.1894), the oldest record shop in the world.
+Check out the Castle Quarter and the Morgan Quarter to shop for everything from traditional Welsh textiles and love spoons at the various Welsh goods shops to board games at Rules of Play or music at Spillers Records (est.1894), the oldest record shop in the world.

 Chic and fashion

 The ancient market town of Llandeilo, in the heart of Carmarthenshire’s Tywi valley, is a chic shopping destination.
 Its winding streets are home to innovative, exciting and independently owned boutiques and galleries – not a high street chain store in sight.
-Stop off at Aberglasney historic garden on the way, which is just outside Llandeilo.
+Stop off at the beautifully restored Aberglasney Mansion & Gardens on the way, which is just outside Llandeilo.
 There are lovely gardens to wander through and a shop full of homeware, ceramics, plants, gardening tools and nice knick-knacks.

 One of South Wales’ most fashionable places, Cowbridge is often referred to as a department store on one street as it's stuffed with family-owned shops selling designer clothing, jewellery, leather goods, crafts and antiques.
 With more independent boutiques per square mile than any other town in South Wales, a visit is essential.
 Be sure to refuel at one of the quaint eateries, such as the Elephant and Bun Deli or Bar 44.